 If they keep sending duds to the auditions, they can hurt their reputation.
 They have to send winners.
-If you don't land the jobs, you don't get paid, the agent doesn't get paid, and the agency they work for doesn't get paid.
-If the agent fails to bring money into the agency the agency brings in a new agent.
+If you don’t land the jobs, you don’t get paid, the agent doesn’t get paid, and the agency they work for doesn’t get paid.
+If the agent fails to bring money into the agency, they’ll bring in a new agent.

-So you can see why people say its hard to get an agent.
-Agents can only afford to represent people who consistently book roles.
-That way they know they're getting paid sometime soon!
+You can see why people say it’s hard to get an agent.
+Agents can only afford to represent people who consistently book roles. it’s the only way they get paid.

 If you are new to acting you may want to concentrate on developing your style and talent first before contacting an agent.
-In addition to actor training you may want to develop connections in the industry.
+In addition to actor training you need to develop connections in the industry.

-This can not only get you access to parts that would otherwise be unknown to you but it can also get you on set.
+This will get you access not only to roles you wouldn’t ordinarily be aware of, but also to sets you wouldn’t necessarily be on.
 Here you can watch the more seasoned actors perform and develop the nuances of their character under the directors guidance.

 In addition to learning to act, which is a life long process BTW, you’ll need to learn how to create an acting resume, audition for parts, marketing yourself which includes submissions and follow-ups.
 Acting IS a business.